designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 ?>
 ```

-There is one path that does not verify the rule #1 :
+has one path that does not verify the above rule #1, thus this last will be raised:
 <p align=center>
 <img src="customcallgraph1.png" width=30%>
 </p>

 ## Restricted function calls

-You can also check if a function call comply with defined conditions,
-for example with this rule you want to check that Twig auto escaping strategy is enabled :
+To verify if a function call comply with defined conditions use this kind of rule (MUST_NOT_VERIFY_DEFINITION and MUST_VERIFY_DEFINITION actions), in this example Twig auto escaping stategy is checked:

 ```javascript
 {